Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Calories

 Boiled black turtle seeds provide 130 calories per 100g serving.
-This puts black turtle seeds in the high-calorie category of foods.
+This puts black turtle seeds in the low-calorie category of foods.

-The average serving size of these beans per person is 90g for boiled black turtle beans, 190g for canned beans, and 35g for dry beans.
-Consequently, one average serving size of boiled black beans provides 117 calories.
-One average serving size of canned black turtle beans contains 118 calories, while one average serving size of dry beans has 119 calories.
+The average serving size of these beans per person is 90g for boiled black turtle beans and 190g for canned beans.
+Consequently, one average serving size of boiled black beans provides 117 calories, and one average serving size of canned black turtle beans provides 118 calories.

-An equal amount of canned black turtle beans provides 16.6g of carbohydrates, of which dietary fiber makes up almost 7g.
+An equal amount of canned black turtle beans contains 16.6g of carbohydrates, of which dietary fiber makes up almost 7g.

 Black turtle bean is a great source of protein, especially in diets low in meat and dairy.

-The same serving size of canned black turtle beans provides 6g of protein, while raw black turtle beans contain 21.25g of protein.
+The same serving size of canned black turtle beans provides 6g of protein.

 Protein quality breakdown

-Black turtle beans are overall very low in fats.
-A hundred-gram serving of boiled black turtle beans provides only 0.35g of fats.
-The same serving size of canned black turtle beans contains 0.29g of fats, and raw black turtle beans have 0.9g of fats.
+Black turtle beans are very low in fats overall.
+A hundred-gram serving of boiled black turtle beans provides only 0.35g of fats, and canned black turtle beans contain 0.29g.

-Of these fats, most consist of polyunsaturated fatty acids, followed by saturated fatty acids.
+Most of these fats consist of polyunsaturated fatty acids, followed by saturated fatty acids.

 Naturally, as a plant product, the black turtle bean contains no cholesterol.